Null hypothesis: Choice of the null hypothesis

 The choice of the null hypothesis is associated with sparse and inconsistent advice.
 Fisher mentioned few constraints on the choice and stated that many null hypotheses should be considered and that many tests are possible for each.
 The variety of applications and the diversity of goals suggests that the choice can be complicated.
 In many applications the formulation of the test is traditional.
 A familiarity with the range of tests available may suggest a particular null hypothesis and test.
 Formulating the null hypothesis is not automated (though the calculations of significance testing usually are).
-Sir David Cox said, "How [the] translation from subject-matter problem to statistical model is done is often the most critical part of an analysis".
+David Cox said, "How [the] translation from subject-matter problem to statistical model is done is often the most critical part of an analysis".

 A statistical significance test is intended to test a hypothesis.
 If the hypothesis summarizes a set of data, there is no value in testing the hypothesis on that set of data.
 Example: If a study of last year's weather reports indicates that rain in a region falls primarily on weekends, it is only valid to test that null hypothesis on weather reports from any other year.
 Testing hypotheses suggested by the data is circular reasoning that proves nothing; It is a special limitation on the choice of the null hypothesis.

 A routine procedure is as follows: Start from the scientific hypothesis.
 Translate this to a statistical alternative hypothesis and proceed: "Because Ha expresses the effect that we wish to find evidence for, we often begin with Ha and then set up H0 as the statement that the hoped-for effect is not present."
 This advice is reversed for modeling applications where we hope not to find evidence against the null.

 A complex case example is as follows: The gold standard in clinical research is the randomized placebo-controlled double-blind clinical trial.
 But testing a new drug against a (medically ineffective) placebo may be unethical for a serious illness.
 Testing a new drug against an older medically effective drug raises fundamental philosophical issues regarding the goal of the test and the motivation of the experimenters.
 The standard "no difference" null hypothesis may reward the pharmaceutical company for gathering inadequate data.
-"Difference" is a better null hypothesis in this case, but statistical significance is not an adequate criterion for reaching a nuanced conclusion which requires a good numeric estimate of the drug's effectiveness.
+"Difference" is a better null hypothesis in this case, but statistical significance is not an adequate criterion for reaching a nuanced conclusion that requires a good numeric estimate of the drug's effectiveness.
 A "minor" or "simple" proposed change in the null hypothesis ((new vs old) rather than (new vs placebo)) can have a dramatic effect on the utility of a test for complex non-statistical reasons.